heggy231/wdi-capstone-project-4-zom/stepBystep.md

   - important resource: data type for peewee http://docs.peewee-orm.com/en/latest/peewee/models.html#field-types-table

-  - Why use peewee: It makes object out of relational table such as sql so that I do'nt have to write sql query which is hard. http://docs.peewee-orm.com/en/latest/index.html
+  - Why use peewee: It makes object out of relational table such as sql so that I do'nt have to write sql query which is hard (but with Peewee I can use dot notation to get the data out of table like javascript!) http://docs.peewee-orm.com/en/latest/index.html
   Peewee is a simple and small ORM.
 It has few (but expressive) concepts, making it easy to learn and intuitive to use.
     - a small, expressive ORM
     python 2.7+ and 3.4+ (developed with 3.6)